The Gorges of the Verdon

 Verdon a paradise for sportsmen

-It is good to know that the gorges attract, especially in the summer, water sports enthusiasts and not only because of the emerald green colour of its waters (a characteristic deriving from the presence of micro algae) but also because of the configuration of the Verdon which makes it possible to carry out many activities.
-On the Verdon you can go rafting, canoeing, experience canyoning in the crevasses, water rambling or go serenely to discover the calmer parts using a pedal boat.
+It is good to know that the gorge They attract water sports enthusiasts, especially in the summer, and not only because of the emerald green colour of its waters (a characteristic resulting from the presence of micro-algae) but because of the configuration of the Verdon, which makes it possible to carry out many activities.

 Gorge du Verdon, the activities to do

-In addition to water sports, the Verdon gorges are also famous for free climbing and climbing enthusiasts.
-The canyon walls, in fact, offer over 800 routes capable of covering all types of difficulty and climbing.
-Their depth ranges from 250 metres to 700 metres and the most popular locations are Paroi Rouge, Baume aux Pigeons, Escalès and Dérobée.
+In addition to water sports, the Verdon gorges are also popular with free climbing and climbing enthusiasts.
+The canyon walls, in fact, offer over 800 routes covering all types of difficulty and climbing.
+Their depths range from 250 metres to 700 and the most popular locations are the Paroi Rouge, Baume aux Pigeons, Escalès and Dérobée.

 Verdon Gorge Trekking

-Even those who love trekking will find in this place, really interesting and organized paths, through which to explore the gorges of the Verdon, such as the scenic GR4 that starts at Point Sublime and arrives at the entrance of the gorges.
+Those who love trekking will also find here some very interesting and organised paths through which to explore the Verdon gorges, such as the scenic GR4, which starts at Point Sublime and ends at the entrance to the gorges.

 Trekking sul Verdon

-Gole verdon – Photo credit: HerryB on Visual Hunt / CC BY-SA
+Gole verdon Francia – Photo credit: HerryB on Visual Hunt / CC BY-SA

-Obviously, if you’re trying it on for the first time, remember to wear suitable sportswear and shoes and to have a detailed map of the area and the practicable paths although, my suggestion is to start with the easy Couloir Samson starting from the homonymous belvedere.
-I have experienced trekking and I can assure you that it is a way to discover every hidden side of this valley, starting from the beautiful panoramic view that you can enjoy from above and that, as you descend towards the gorge, you will discover every characteristic of the vegetation present.
+I have experienced the trek and I can assure you that it is a way to discover every hidden side of this valley, starting with the beautiful panoramic view from the top and, as you descend into the gorge, discovering every feature of the vegetation present.

 You have to think that your path will unravel among woods that anticipate the high limestone walls and the white cliff walls, where it will not be rare to see some climbers.